Royal Television Society Craft & Design Awards: Winners and nominees

 The winners are listed first and in bold, followed by the nominees if present.

+2024

+The RTS Craft & Design Awards 2024 were presented on 2 December 2024 at the London Hilton on Park Lane, London.
+It was hosted by television presenter Charlotte Hawkins.
+The nominations were announced on 5 November 2024.

+2023

+The RTS Craft & Design Awards 2023 were presented on 4 December 2023 at the London Hilton on Park Lane, London.
+It was hosted by television presenter and comedian Eddie Kadi.
+The nominations were announced on 9 November 2023.

 2022

 The RTS Craft & Design Awards 2022 were presented on 5 December 2022 at the London Hilton on Park Lane, London.
 It was hosted by television presenter and journalist Ranvir Singh.
 The nominations were announced on 14 November 2022.

 2021

 The RTS Craft & Design Awards 2021 were presented on 22 November 2021 at London Hilton on Park Lane, London.
 It was hosted by British presenter and journalist Charlene White.
 The nominees were announced on 11 March 2021.

 2020

 The RTS Craft & Design Awards 2020 were presented on 23 November 2020 on the RTS website.
 The nominations were announced on 4 November 2020.

 2019

 The RTS Craft & Design Awards 2019 were presented on 25 November 2019 at London Hilton on Park Lane, London.
 It was hosted by British comedian Ahir Shah.
 The nominations were announced on 7 November 2019.